 - Distribution: The manufacturer and wholesaler must decide how to distribute their products.
 Working through established distributors or manufacturers’ agents is generally easiest for small manufacturers.
 Small retailers should consider cost and traffic flow in site selection, especially since advertising and rent can be reciprocal: a low-cost, low-traffic location means spending more on advertising to build traffic.

-There are no silver bullets to marketing, endless ways to advertise your business and no guarantees that a particular advertising choice will pay off.
+There are no silver bullets to marketing or guarantees that a particular advertising choice will pay off, and there are an endless amount of strategies to choose from.
 The best a business can do is run smart marketing experiments.
 Here is how:

 - Start with a budget.
 Decide how much you have to spend (time and money) on advertising.